nihilochyan/AlgorithmFoundation/README.md

 # AlgorithmFoundation
-some examples of algorithm wrotten in the Book algorithm foundation. including basics like sorting and data structure etc.
+some examples of algorithm wrotten in the Book Introduction to Algorithms. including basics like sorting and data structure etc.